1

 becomes a popular religiocultural icon.
 And to suggest that the sanctioned

 view-of-the-world is wrong is risky.
-Any alternate view becomes ungodly.
+Any alternative view becomes ungodly.

-If we wanted to proffer a deeper reason
+If someone wanted to proffer a deeper reason

 a likely choice.
 All the models, arguably, avoid the dreaded concept of